nautobot/nautobot-app-golden-config/docs/user/app_getting_started.md

 │   │   └── juniper_junos.yml
 ```

 The `YAML` files will contain all the attributes necessary to identify an object (for instance, a `ComplianceRule` is identified by the `feature_slug` and the `platform_network_driver` together) and the other attributes (the ones that are not used to identify the object).
+Alternatively, `platform_name` can be used which takes precendece over `platform_network_driver` this is commonly needed when you have more than one platform using the same `network_driver`.
 For example:

 `compliance_features` example: